Justice Stephen Breyer, an influential liberal on the Supreme Court, to retire

 "History is very often in these matters a blank slate or a confused slate, and if you want to govern the country by means of that history, then you better select nine historians and not nine judges to be on the court," Breyer told NPR.
 "And I'll tell you, those nine historians will very often disagree with each other."

-The job of a Supreme Court justice, Breyer said, is to apply the Constitution's values to modern circumstances, using the tools of judging — precedent, text, and the purpose of the constitutional provision at issue.
+The job of a Supreme Court justice, Breyer said, is to apply the Constitution's values to modern circumstances, using the tools of judging — precedent, text and the purpose of the constitutional provision at issue.

 You can think of the Constitution as laying down certain frontiers or borders, he said.
 "And we're the border patrol."